hongyuekai427-bit/AI-Audio-Visualizer-Web-Audio-Visualizer/README.md

-a simple web spectrolizer, vibecoded.
+a simple web audio visualizer